America Rising: Trump administration

 America Rising Squared, a non-profit division of America Rising oversaw the targeting of environmental advocates such as Bill McKibben and Tom Steyer by deploying "trackers" to videotape them.
 Brian Rogers, executive director of America Rising Squared, said that the firm had focused on McKibben and Steyer because they "aggressively target conservative thought leaders."

 Doxing issues accusations

-In 2018, a Democratic candidate who worked for the US government and filed a mandatory "SF-86" form with sensitive personal information accused the group of using the information publicly as a campaign strategy by Republicans.
+In 2018, Abigail Spanberger, a Democratic congressional candidate who had previously been an agent for the CIA and filed a mandatory "SF-86" form with sensitive personal information, accused the group of using the information publicly as a campaign strategy by Republicans.

-In December 2018, the U.S. Postal Service inspector general "officially cleared" America Rising "of any wrongdoing" in obtaining the personnel file of the Democratic candidate.
+In December 2018, the U.S. Postal Service Inspector General "officially cleared" America Rising "of any wrongdoing" in obtaining the personnel file of the Democratic candidate.
 The IG report concluded that the group went through the proper channels and submitted a Freedom of Information Act request for the file to the National Archives and Records Administration (NARA).